mahollands/mahollands.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoc in the Warwick Astronomy and Astrophysics group.
-I am currently working with Pier-Emmanuel Tremblay on white dwarfs in the Gaia survey.
+I am a postdoc in the Sheffield Physics & Astronomy group.
+I am currently working with Stuart Littlefair on the white dwarf inital-mass final-mass relation (IFMR).

 # White Dwarfs